SoeRatch/React-From-Scratch/README.md

 					-> update webpack.config.js to use Babel loader for .js and .jsx files.

 STEP8: REACT setup

 		->npm install --save react react-dom
 		-> modify index.html
 			<div id="app"></div>
 		->modify app.js with react component

+STEP9: CSS setup

+		->Create src/css folder and a simple style.css in it.

+		->npm install --save-dev css-loader
+				To add this CSS file to the app, let's use css-loader.
+				CSS loader needs to write loaded CSS code to either style tag in the head or external stylesheet file.
+If you want to write it to the style tag you should use style-loader.

+		->npm install --save-dev extract-text-webpack-plugin
+			let's extract it to the external file by using extract-text-webpack-plugin.
+HTML webpack plugin, that we already set, will add css file to index.html for us.

+		NOTE: if you are using webpack v4.x you’ll need to install extract-text-webpack-plugin@next which is webpack 4 compatible.

+		-> import our CSS in app.js

+		-> update webpack config to use css-loader for CSS files